milimontu81-beep/Rule-based-chatbot/Readme.md

 #rule base chatbot
-A python chatbot that answer question by predefined rule and dictionary matching.
+- A python rule base chatbot that greed user answer question using predefined rule and dictionary matching.

+#features
+- take user name and wellcome.
+- personalise greeting according to time